CustomTypeOne/LoopPatches/README.md

 So long as you did not get any errors, you have now applied the LoopPatches customization to your Loop app.
 Remember, these are configured under iOS -> Settings -> Loop.
 Not inside the Loop app.

 Only enable the feature(s) you want to use and test.
 Leave the rest disabled.

-### MMOL Users

-No patch changes are required for mmol/L users.
-Not sure about conversion of units - might need to enter values in mg/dL regardless of the units selected in Apple Health.
-Start by multiplying value in mmol/L by 18 when setting a Threshold.

-## Confirm the Patch Code Before Building

-In the Xcode window, left pane, you will notice the letter M appears by modified files.

-These files should be modified.
-If they are not, you did not apply the patches successfully.
-There will be indications in Xcode that the files have been modified at the lines indicated.
-Note the line numbers are all after the patch has been applied.

-1. Under the Loop folder icon (left side of Xcode pane)
-    * Loop/Managers/DoseMath.swift
-        * line 12, near 395, near 503
-    * Loop/Managers/LoopDataManager.swift
-        * near line 1599, near 1641
-    * LoopUI/Charts
-        * These 4 files contain code for the "now" marker
-        * COBChart.swift, DoseChart.swift, IOBChart.swift and PredictedGlucoseChart.swift
-1. Under the LoopKit folder icon (left side of Xcode pane)
-    * LoopKit/InsulinKit/InsulinMath.swift
-        * near line 43 and 93
-1. If you are comfortable with git command line tools and happen to type git status in the Loop folder, you will notice that `Loop.xcodeproj/project.pbxproj` has been modified.
-All the changes in that file have to do with incorporating the Settings.bundle.

 ## Confirm Patches Work